icgc-dcc/dcc-docs/docs/download/data-access.md

 |   dbGaP/eRA Commons  |             |               |      |       | ![checkmark](images/check_mark.png)  | ![checkmark](images/check_mark.png) |

-### ICGC DACO

-Follow the proceedure outlined at the [DACO](https://icgc.org/daco) page.
+### Obtaining Access to ICGC-Controlled Data in Data Portal, Collaboratory, AWS and/or EGA

+1. Create an ICGC account at https://icgc.org/user/register
+2. Follow the procedure of applying for DACO access at [DACO](https://icgc.org/daco).
+Please ensure you submit your Gmail email address where it asks for an "OpenID"
+3. Submit your DACO application
+4. DACO will notify you when your DACO application has been approved, or if they require any further information
-Once your DACO access application is completed and approved, your email will become associated with an OpenID, and you will be granted access to the ICGC controlled access datasets available through [Cancer Genome Collaboratory](repositories/#collaboratory), [AWS Virginia](repositories/#aws), the EBI’s [EGA repository](repositories/#ega) and [ICGC Data Portal](https://dcc.icgc.org/releases).
+5. Once your DACO access application is completed and approved, your email will become associated with an OpenID, and you will be granted access to the ICGC controlled access datasets available through [Cancer Genome Collaboratory](repositories/#collaboratory), [AWS Virginia](repositories/#aws), the EBI’s [EGA repository](repositories/#ega) and [ICGC Data Portal](https://dcc.icgc.org/releases).
+EGA will send you (separate) login credentials which you can use to access data in EGA.

 <span style="color:red">***Please note:***</span> EGA is not responsible to grant access to ICGC data hosted at EGA.

 ### dbGaP